Post-Baccalaureate Certificate in Nutritional Science

 4. The program’s one-year pass rate (graduates who pass the registration exam within one year of the first attempt) on the CDR credentialing exam for dietitian nutritionists is at least 80%.

-5. Of graduates who apply to graduate school and respond to the alumni survey, 75% are accepted.
+5. Of graduates who seek employment and respond to the alumni survey, 50% are employed in nutrition and dietetics, or related fields, within 12 months of graduation.

 6. At least 80% of Supervised Practice Program Directors who respond to a survey on DPD graduation preparedness for supervised practice will respond as being “satisfied” or “very satisfied with preparation for supervised practice."